BHFanaticos: Hungary disruption

+CEDB decided to fine Bosnia and Herzegovina football federation €25,000 along with an order of the partial closure of Bosnia and Herzegovina football federation’s stadium during the next UEFA national team competition match in which Bosnia and Herzegovina football federation will play as host association, for the racist and/or discriminatory behaviour of its supporters.

+Along with the fine for Bosnia and Herzegovina Football Federation of €4,250 for throwing of objects.

 Zenica incident

-On June 12, 2015, on the day of UEFA European championship qualification game between Bosnia and Herzegovina and Israel, in Zenica’s ”Bilino polje” stadium, group of the Bosnia supporters came at the center of international focus, for the blatant anti-Semitic incidents prior and during the game, perpetrated by a group.
+On June 12, 2015, on the day of a UEFA European championship qualification game between Bosnia and Herzegovina and Israel, in Zenica's Bilino Polje stadium, group of the Bosnia supporters caused racist behavior prior and during the game.

+Charges were brought before UEFA's CEDB against the Bosnia and Herzegovina football federation after the incident for disruption of national anthem, setting off and/or throwing of fireworks and objects and discriminatory behaviour.
+CEDB has ordered a partial closure of the Bosnia and Herzegovina Football Federation’s stadium during the next UEFA competition match in which it plays as host association along with a fine of €18,000.

 Vienna incident

 In Vienna, just prior to a friendly game between Bosnia and Austria on March 31, 2015, group of Bosnian fans joined a pro-Palestine protest on city's main square, the Stephansplatz.
-During short participation, group could be heard chanting ‘Kill, kill, kill, the Jews’, which was recorded on video.
+During short participation, a group was chanting threats and it was recorded on video.

-Immediately after the Vienna incident, in an open letter to the UEFA president, Michel Platini, the Simon Wiesenthal Centre expressed shock at ”the behavior of Bosnia football fans” and urged UEFA ”to take the strongest disciplinary measures against the Bosnian Football Association and [we] expect that other European clubs take care that such behavior be banned from any match, by the fans of any team.”